Skip to content

 │ ├── enqueue Enqueue a subject dispatch for a task, requirement, or custom title

-│ ├── release Release a held queued subject
+│ ├── release Release one or more held queued subjects (ids or --all)

-│ ├── drop Drop (remove) a queued subject dispatch regardless of status
+│ ├── drop Drop (remove) one or more queued subject dispatches regardless of status (ids or --all)

 │ └── reorder Reorder queued subjects by subject id